 Do you ever think about who your decisions affect?

-If you don’t ever use your blinker while driving and it leads to an accident, who is affected by that?
+If you never use your blinker while driving and it leads to an accident, who does it affect?

 Not just you.